ofornes/imodel/README.md

 IModel
 ======

-A little framework to create, dinamically, class implementations from beans definitions interfaces.
+A little framework of utilities for beans dynamic implementations.

+Enables data definition as JavaBean applying the "facade pattern".

 Use
 ---

-First of all, you should define your model:
+First of all, should to define the model:

     :::java
         public interface IModel extends Serializable, Cloneable